 "And what will I do here?" she asked, puzzled.

 "Continue your study on weapons, try on these pieces of equipment we bought especially for you, create the perfect killer bread knives…" The woman got up.
-"You can ask anyone in this place to do what you want, save leaving this place without express permission from my brother."
+"You can ask anyone in this place to do what you want, save for leaving this place without express permission from the Kazekage."

 "Am I being kept as a prisoner?" she wailed after the departing woman.

 "No. Just a privileged guest with a limited itinerary."
-Temari waved before closing the door.
+Temari bestowed her with an impeccable smile before closing the door.

 Tenten's flashback was cut short when she felt someone fall to a step beside her.
-When she glanced on her right, she saw, who else, but Temari?
+When she glanced at her right, she saw- who else?- but Temari.

 The woman looked at her, amused.
-"I just saw my brother march out of the room, looking like a funeral no one had visited.
+"I just saw the Kazekage march out of the room, looking like a funeral no one had visited.
 I take it that Tenten-san snubbed his little proposal?"

 "Marriage isn't something taken lightly," she decided to say primly.
 She continued pushing the wheelchair towards the yard outside.
-"I don't know what came into his mind to suddenly prop something like that as if he's just asking me to accompany him to buy a pair of scissors in the crafts store!"
+"I don't know what possessed him to suddenly prop a question like that."
+As if he's just asking me to accompany him to one of his daily garden strolls!

 "What do you mean?"